 Scientists say that snow is safe to eat when it’s fresh and in moderation – of course, you can do your own research and use your judgement before making and eating this delicious Snow Cream.

-Mix 1 C milk (I use almond milk); 1/3 C sweetener (sugar, Stevia, etc.); and 1 tsp. vanilla in a bowl.
+Mix 1 C milk (I use non-dairy milk); 1/3 C sweetener (sugar, Stevia, etc.); and 1 tsp. vanilla in a bowl.
 Put in the freezer while you gather snow.

 - Gather 8 cups of fresh snow.
 In a large bowl.
 Mix in the milk mixture until it has a nice, ice cream-ish texture.